The 2025 edition of Wimbledon is set to take place from Monday 30 June 2025 – Sun 13 July 2025.

 This renowned queue is honestly one of a kind.
 No other major global sporting event sells tickets in the way that Wimbledon does.
 Nowhere else do day visitors have to queue from the early hours in order to get a ticket, or even (if you’re unlucky) not get a ticket at all…

-Top tips for The Queue at Wimbledon
+Top Tips in this Guide for The Queue at Wimbledon

 Arrive early

 Definitely not ground-breaking advice, but without a doubt, one of the most important things to know before joining The Queue.
 You will need to arrive super early and plan your public transport around this.
-Early meaning 5am, and tube/trains/buses are not all running this early.
+Early meaning 4-5am, and tube/trains/buses are not all running this early.
 Using the CityMapper app might be the best option and Ubers might help you with this journey too.

 Note: these tickets are not available on the final four days of the competition.